Ladies & Gentlemen,

 extract of the annual return in the prescribed format in MGT-9 is given

-place.
-The composition and scope of the Committees are provided in the
+and other Committees.
+The composition and scope of the Committees are

-A report on the Corporate Governance (Annexure-VIII), forming part of
+A report on the Corporate Governance (Annexure-VII), forming part of

 this report, together with the Certificate thereon is given in

-management policy of the Company including major elements of risk are
+Management policy of the Company including major elements of risk and

 STATUTORY AUDITORS OF THE COMPANY